Reigate railway station: Services

+On Sundays, the service to and from London Victoria is reduced to hourly.

+The current service levels were introduced in May 2018 and represent a considerable improvement in the number of trains to and from London.
+Prior to May 2018, the station was served by an hourly service to London Victoria on weekdays and Saturdays only, with no Sunday service.

 Layout

 The station has two platforms, numbered from left to right when looking towards Redhill.
 Platform 1 is long enough for an eight-car train but platform 2 can only accommodate up to six carriages.
 The platforms are connected by a subway.

 Platform 1 is served by through services going eastbound towards Redhill and Gatwick Airport.
 Platform 2 is used by all westbound services towards Dorking, Guildford and Reading, as well as by eastbound services to Redhill and London that originate at Reigate.

 There is an electrified siding to the east of station on the south side.

 Future

 In 2020, Network Rail announced that they are planning to upgrade Reigate station, which includes constructing a new 12-carriage bay platform (number 3) on the south side of the station, and extending the existing platform 2 to also accommodate 12-car trains.
 Currently the track layout just east of the station forces Southern to turn its trains around on platform 2, and since this platform is not long enough to accommodate 8-car sets, Southern services to and from Reigate are limited to 4 carriages in length.
 The upgrade would enable longer trains to serve the station, and the new bay platform would allow trains to/from London to terminate there instead of occupying the through westbound track, thus improving reliability on the whole line.

-Once the upgrade is delivered, there are further proposals to introduce Thameslink services running to London Bridge, London St Pancras and beyond to destinations north of London, replacing the current Southern services to London Victoria.
+Once the upgrade is delivered, there are further proposals to introduce Thameslink services running to London Bridge, London St Pancras and beyond to destinations north of London.